-Take a Lesson with Us and Receive 50% off all Board Rentals for the Rest of Your Vacation!
+Take a Lesson with Us and Receive 50% off all our Tamarindo Surfboard Rentals for the Rest of Your Vacation!

 We have a great and wide selection to choose from starting with short boards, hybrid boards, fun boards and long boards.
 We have over 125 boards in total from 5’6″ fishes to 10’0″ longboards.
-All our boards are epoxy or softops, which is great for any experience of surfer.
+All our Tamarindo surf rentals are epoxy or softops, which is great for any experience of surfer.

 Before you rush out and choose a surfboard, there are many points you will need to consider.
 Not all surfboards are created equal, and what looks great and works well for your friend, won’t necessarily be the best surfboard for you.
 Don’t be distracted by the artwork and the colors either, there are other far more important considerations.

 So here’s what you need to look for when choosing the right surfboard for you: